google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

     <tr>
       <td><code>updateUI({ title, icons })</code></td>
       <td>Lets you change the title/icons you initially set.
 This is optional, but it lets you
       provide more context if necessary.
-You can only do this during
+You can only do this *once* during
       <code>backgroundfetchsuccess</code> and <code>backgroundfetchfailure</code> events.</td>
     </tr>
   </tbody>